Common Questions For a Clinical Research Project Manager

 What is the demand for CPMs?

-Demand for CPMs increases, as there are increased global regulations requiring more extensive clinical studies to support the safety and effectiveness claims of health-care products.
-CPMs may work for pharmaceutical, medical device, or in-vitro diagnostic device companies.
-CPMs may also work for contract research organizations (CROs)- an organization that is hired to outsource clinical trials or perform other clinical research support.
+The demand for CPMs is on the rise, as global regulations require more extensive clinical studies to support the safety and effectiveness claims of healthcare products.
+In 2025, as the regulatory landscape becomes more complex, the need for clinical research project management professionals who can navigate these regulations effectively will only continue to increase.
+CPMs may work for pharmaceutical companies, medical device manufacturers, or contract research organizations (CROs), which are hired to outsource clinical trials or provide other clinical research support.

 What qualifications or training do I need as a CPM?

-CPM can come from different educational backgrounds and fields.
-Most have, at a minimum, a bachelor’s degree in a sciences field such as biology, health, life sciences or bioengineering.
-Those with advanced degrees such as MS, MBA, Ph.D. or MD will find it easier and faster to reach the CPM position, as long as they have relevant clinical trial and project management experience.
+CPM candidates often come from diverse educational backgrounds.
+However, most have at least a bachelor’s degree in a scientific field such as biology, health sciences, life sciences, or bioengineering.
+Those with advanced degrees, such as an MS, MBA, Ph.D., or MD, typically find it easier and faster to reach the CPM position, as long as they also have relevant clinical trial and project management experience.

 Take courses from CCRPS and learn more on how to become a clinical research project manager.